gjwgit/azcv/docs/README.md

 several descriptions for our further text analysis for keywords associated with the image.

-For our demonstration we will analyze the following image:
+For our demonstration we will analyze the following image which we will also display momentarily:

 Location: http://www.public-domain-photos.com/
 Path:     free-stock-photos-4/travel/san-francisco/